INFORMATIONAL BULLETIN ¹1 OF INFORMATIONAL CENTER OF INDIGENOUS PEOPLES OF KUZBASS

 I’m Svetlana Faizrahmanova.
 I live in Novobachaty village.
 I visit the training courses “Education in the Field of Human Rights, Rights of Indigenous Peoples” in Belovo from 23 November to 23 December 2006.
 I belong to the tribe Mundus.
 I’m hereditary Teleut.

+In our village there are 167 Teleut people.
+Children don’t know their native language, for this reason in the school a study group was organized headed by Valentina Kolchegosheva.
+We want to ask the Head of the administration, T. Mikhailova, to give us the room for the studies.
 “Tashkomir” is translated as ‘coal’.
 From both sides of our place coalmines are being opened.
 They are destroying the environment.
 As indigenous population, we feel very anxious about the future of our village.
 The population is small, as the birth rate is very low.
-After finishing school, the children stay in the town, as our administration doesn’t offer job for young specialists.
+After finishing school, the children stay in the town, as our administration doesn’t offer job for young specialists. |

 We, Teleuts, have a lot of customs and rituals.
 I want to tell about one of them.